Skip to main content

 Planning Proposal submitted for Gateway Determination

-The Planning Proposal together with the master plan are to be reported to Council for submission to the NSW Department of Planning, Industry and Environment for a Gateway Determination*, seeking approval for public exhibition.
+The Planning Proposal together with the master plan are to be reported to Council for submission to the NSW Department of Planning and Environment for a Gateway Determination*, seeking approval for public exhibition.

 *Before a planning proposal goes on formal exhibition, it must go through the ‘Gateway Process’.
-The ‘Gateway Process’ refers to assessment of the Planning Proposal by the NSW Department of Planning, Industry and Environment.
+The ‘Gateway Process’ refers to assessment of the Planning Proposal by the NSW Department of Planning and Environment.

-A ‘Gateway Determination’ is issued when the NSW Department of Planning, Industry and Environment decide that a planning proposal can process to the next stage of the plan making process.
+A ‘Gateway Determination’ is issued when the NSW Department of Planning and Environment decide that a planning proposal can process to the next stage of the plan making process.

 Gateway Determination Pending

-The Planning Proposal is submitted to the NSW Department of Planning, Industry and Environment for Gateway Determination including approval to proceed to formal exhibition.
+The Planning Proposal is submitted to the NSW Department of Planning and Environment for Gateway Determination including approval to proceed to formal exhibition.

 • Timeline item 9 - incomplete